mmingay2/mmingay2.github.io/index.md

-# Matthew Mingay
-## Bioinformatics and Data Science
+## I am a Data Scientist specializing in Epigenomics and Bioinformatics